TrungBill/Football-team-result-tracker-chrome-extension/README.md

-# Football Scores Monitor Chrome Extension
+#PitchPulse Chrome Extension

 ## Overview

-Football Scores Monitor is a Chrome extension that displays football scores, fixtures, and league standings in a popup.
+PitchPulse is a Chrome extension that displays football scores, fixtures, and league standings in a popup.
 Users can select their favorite team and league to get the latest updates.

 ## Features